Albert Azaryan: Early life

-Azaryan was born on 11 February 1929 in Gharakilisa, Transcaucasian SFSR.
+Azaryan was born on 11 February 1929 in Martunashen, Transcaucasian SFSR.
 His father died when he was 14.
 Azaryan had to leave school and work as an ironsmith to support his family.
 When he was 17, a group of elite Armenian gymnasts gave an exhibition in his town.
 Afterwards, some teenage boys (including Azaryan) went on the apparatus and tried to perform the skills they had just seen.
 The gymnasts were so impressed with Albert that he was invited to move to Yerevan to train with them.
 After three years, he became the Armenian champion on rings and earned a Master of Sport ranking.

 Career

 Azaryan competed at the USSR Championship in 1953.
 The judges were very strict and Azaryan felt nervous.
 When it was his turn, Azaryan pulled himself up on the rings and performed his own special technique.
 The judges did not give him an assessment at the time but he was invited to the next championship.
-It would later turn out that the judges had rated Azaryan's innovation as something "unprecedented."
-This technique Azaryan had performed would later become known as the "Azaryan Cross."
+It would later turn out that the judges had rated Azaryan's innovation as something "unprecedented".
+This technique Azaryan had performed would later become known as the "Azaryan Cross".

 Azaryan became a member of the Soviet national men's gymnastics team and competed with them at the 1954 World Artistic Gymnastics Championships.
 Alongside Azaryan on the team was friend and fellow Armenian Hrant Shahinyan.
 The Soviet team won gold in the team competition and Azaryan himself won the gold medal in rings.
 Azaryan joined the rest of the Soviet team at the 1955 European Men's Artistic Gymnastics Championships one year later.
 Azaryan became the European Champion in rings.
 He came behind stablemate Boris Shakhlin in most of the competitions, including coming second to Shakhlin on the high bars and individual all-around.
-He also had a three-way tie with Shaklin and Helmut Bantz on the parallel bars, resulting in three gold medalists.
+He also had a three-way tie with Shakhlin and Helmut Bantz on the parallel bars, resulting in three gold medalists.